aspose-slides/Aspose.Slides-API-References/english/php-java/chartdatapointcollection/adddatapointforradarseries/_index.md

 ---
 title: addDataPointForRadarSeries
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 270
 url: /php-java/chartdatapointcollection/adddatapointforradarseries/
 ---

-## addDataPointForRadarSeries(com.aspose.slides.IChartDataCell) method
+## addDataPointForRadarSeries(ChartDataCell value)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Radar subtypes (see also  ChartTypeCharacterizer#isChartTypeRadar(int) method).